-Complicated tax laws apply to transfers that skip a generation or more.
+Complicated tax laws apply to transfers in the U.S. that skip a generation or more.
 The generation skipping transfer tax, GST tax or GSTT, is applicable to transfers, whether direct or made in trust, to a transferee who is at least two generations below the generation of the transferor.Gifts you make during your lifetime or bequests you leave to heirs of your estate may be subject to the GST tax.
-For example, the GST tax may apply when a grandparent gifts property to a grandchild or great grandchild if it exceeds the exemption amount.
-See 2017 Gifting Limits.
+For example, the federal GST tax may apply when a grandparent gifts property to a grandchild or great grandchild if it exceeds the exemption amount.
+See

 GSTT, Estate, and Gift Tax Guides